 The control panel provides tools to analyze bot activities.
-There, you can view the chat records, the history of transactions, error logs, and other bot related activities.
-You can build in some analytics that will show the operating efficiency of AI experts and help in making strategic decisions.
+There, you can view the chat records, the history of transactions, error logs, and other bot-related activities.
+You can build in some analytics that will show AI experts’ operating efficiency and help in making strategic decisions.

 The approximate time for implementation – 30 hours.

 A detailed estimate of chatbot pricing

 |Chat in one place||40 hours|

 |Natural Language Understanding||80 hours|